ryanbeymer/Project-Diamond/reqres_playwright_readme.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Create a feature branch
-3. Add tests following the existing patterns
+2. Add tests following the existing patterns
-4. Ensure all tests pass
+3. Ensure all tests pass
-5. Submit a pull request
+4. Submit a pull request

 ## Resources